Carrot: Chemistry

 β-Carotene structure.
 Carotene is responsible for the orange colour of carrots.

 Polyacetylenes can be found in Apiaceae vegetables like carrots where they show cytotoxic activities.
 Falcarinol and falcarindiol (cis-heptadeca-1,9-diene-4,6-diyne-3,8-diol) are such compounds.
 This latter compound shows antifungal activity towards Mycocentrospora acerina and Cladosporium cladosporioides.
 Falcarindiol is the main compound responsible for bitterness in carrots.

 Other compounds include pyrrolidine present in the leaves and 6-hydroxymellein.

-Taxonomy
+Cultivation

+Taxonomic history

 Both written history and molecular genetic studies indicate that the domestic carrot has a single origin in Central Asia.
-Its wild ancestors probably originated in Greater Iran (regions of which are now Iran and Afghanistan), which remains the centre of diversity for the wild carrot Daucus carota.
-A naturally occurring subspecies of the wild carrot was presumably bred selectively over the centuries to reduce bitterness, increase sweetness and minimise the woody core; this process produced the familiar garden vegetable.
+Its wild ancestors probably originated in Greater Persia, which remains the centre of diversity for the wild carrot.
+Carl Linnaeus described the wild species as Daucus carota in 1753 in his Species Plantarum.
+Wild carrots were presumably bred selectively in the region of origin over the centuries to reduce bitterness, increase sweetness and minimise the woody core.
+This process produced the familiar garden vegetable.

-Cultivation
+The domestic carrot is classified as its own subspecies D. carota subsp. sativus, the accepted name published by Gustav Schübler and Georg Matthias von Martens in Flora Würtemberg, 1834.
+It has 3 synonyms, Carota sativa (Franz Josef Ruprecht in Flora Ingrica, 1860); Daucus carota var sativus (Georg Franz Hoffmann in Deutsche Flora, Botanisches Taschenbuch, 1791); and Daucus sativus (proposed by Johann Christoph Röhling, published by Giovanni Passerini in Flora Parma, 1852).